Difference Between ACCA and CIMA

 What is CIMA?

 The CIMA, also known as the Chartered Institute of Management Accountants (CIMA) provides a master’s degree in management accountancy and related subjects for accountants working in the industry.
-The CIMA is a UK based body with membership of accountants in the majority making it the largest accounting body and highly reputed in the world.
+The CIMA is a UK based body with a membership of accountants in the majority making it the largest accounting body and highly reputed in the world.
 The CIMA is responsible for the regulation of the activities of its members to ensure that the code set is followed and discipline is maintained by the professionals in meting out their client’s work expectations.
 The body is forever striving to promote education through new techniques and makes constant efforts to disseminate the new practices by the various means possible to ensure that development is never hindered.

-ACCA vs CIMA Exam Requirements
+ACCA and CIMA Exam Requirements

 |The ACCA offers a total of 16 courses; you need to give 14 papers which are divided in the following format, 9 papers of the Fundamental Level and 5 papers of the Professional Level.

-The question papers are divided into three patterns of questions, objective type, longer type and case studies.
+The question papers are divided into three patterns of questions, objective type, longer type, and case studies.

-|The CIMA is divided into four levels and each level aims to train the student towards a complete knowledge of the business and provides practical skills that would give an edge to the candidate in professional world.
+|The CIMA is divided into four levels and each level aims to train the student towards a complete knowledge of the business and provides practical skills that would give an edge to the candidate in the professional world.

 There are a total of 12 exams to achieve the CIMA certificate, nine multiple-choice objective tests (three per level), and three case studies (one per level).

-|A candidate is required to pass all the examination to become an ACCA affiliate and in addition to that they need to have three years working experience in the field to become an active ACCA member.||Students are asked to attain three years of professional experience in order to achieve the prestigious CIMA membership.|
+|A candidate is required to pass all the examinations to become an ACCA affiliate and in addition to that, they need to have three years of working experience in the field to become an active ACCA member.||Students are asked to attain three years of professional experience in order to achieve the prestigious CIMA membership.|

 |The ACCA exam is held twice in a year in December and June.||Examinations are held twice yearly in May and November.|

 |The candidate has to be a high school pass out to appear for the examination.
-In case of a higher degree the candidate can request for exemption from papers they have already studied for at the fundamental level.||Graduates in any discipline from a recognized university are qualified to do the CIMA course.
-Exemptions can be given for certain exams in Business Accounting and CIMA Professional Qualification, if the candidate holds a relevant degree or qualification.|
+In case of a higher degree, the candidate can request for exemption from papers they have already studied for at the fundamental level.||Graduates in any discipline from a recognized university are qualified to do the CIMA course.
+Exemptions can be given for certain exams in business accounting and CIMA Professional Qualification if the candidate holds a relevant degree or qualification.|

 Why Pursue ACCA?

 ACCA has a wider spectrum and is known for its flexibility.
 It provides a general outlook on all the core accounting skills making you an all-rounder.
-The program does not require you to choose your area of specialization from the beginning and gives a breather to those who are still tasting the waters.
+The program does not require you to choose your area of specialization from the beginning and gives a breather to those who are still testing the waters.
 ACCA is a great certification program for those who want to test the options at hand and work in the different industries before they decide to choose their area of specialization.

 Why Pursue CIMA?

-CIMA is a specialist management accounting qualification, a perfect course for those who are focused about their choice and area of work.
+CIMA is a specialist management accounting qualification, a perfect course for those who are focused on their choice and area of work.
 CIMA works best for candidates who have a keen interest in the world of business and management.
 It has a good overlap with business practice, so it’s an excellent starting point for a career in that sphere.